 Tilt your body forward, with your chest leaned in the opposite direction of your front thigh to minimize wind resistance.
 Hold your arms behind you.

 One of the greatest things about longboarding is the enormous range of stances possible.
+Now, you’re learning about how to stand on a longboard.
 The more time you put into honing your positioning, the more you will develop the ideal posture for whatever purpose you are trying to achieve.

-As you practice balancing skills and improve your joints, you will eventually learn to instinctively keep your equilibrium.
+As you practice balancing skills and improve your joints, you will eventually learn to keep your equilibrium instinctively.
 You will discover which posture modifications perform best for you on the type of rides you want to perform with your board.